getify/You-Dont-Know-JS/scope & closures/ch3.md

 Let's break down what's happening here.

-First, notice that the wrapping function statement starts with `(function...` as opposed to just `function`.
+First, notice that the wrapping function statement starts with `(function...` as opposed to just `function...`.
 While this may seem like a minor detail, it's actually a major change.
 Instead of treating the function as a standard declaration, the function is treated as a function-expression.

 The easiest way to distinguish is if the word "function" is the very first thing in a statement (not just a line, but a statement), then it's a declaration.
 Otherwise, it's an expression.
 You are probably most familiar with function expressions as they are used in callback parameters, such as when you do: